-- (2) Notwithstanding sub-section 1 of this Section, the selected bidder needs not be the lowest bidder provided the procuring entity can show good grounds derived from the provisions of this Law to that effect - (3) Notice of the acceptance of the bid shall immediately be given to the successful bidder. - 37.
-(1) A procuring entity may grant a margin of
+Notwithered: - Notwithstanding subsection of this Section, the selected bidders needs not be the lowest cost bidder provided the procuring entity can show good grounds derived from the provisions of this Law to that effect. - (3) Notice of the acceptance of the bid shall immediately be given to the successful - 34.
+(1) A procuring entity may grant a margin of preference in the evaluation of tenders, when comparing tenders from domestic bidders with those from foreign bidders locally with those offering goods manufactured abroad.